 I’ve used coconut aminos in this recipe several times.
 I usually find coconut aminos to be expensive in the store, with the exception of Trader Joes – they have their own label.
-You can also purchase it at a lower price on Amazon.

 It’s one of the few recipes for chicken that I was able to serve with countless different sides, making this a staple recipe then, and it’s continued to be a staple recipe through the years.

 Chicken is such a great protein source and you can double or triple this recipe.
 It also is perfect if you are hosting a dinner or BBQ at hour house because of how easy it is to throw together.

 It’s such a versatile chicken dish, that you honestly can pair with almost anything.
-Any grain, starch, or side dish will perfectly compliment this chicken.
+Any grain, starch, or side dish will perfectly compliment this Hawaiian Chicken.

 How do I know when the chicken is done?

 Cut a small slit in the thickest part of the chicken.
-If the juice runs clear and the internal temperature is at least 165F, then yoy are good to go.
+If the juice runs clear and the internal temperature is at least 165F, then you are good to go.
 I have a meat thermometer (affiliate link) so that I can always check the doneness of the chicken.